Creating and Managing Variant Items

 What is a Variant Item?

-A Variant Item is a product that has multiple variations based on attributes like size, color, or style.
+A Variant Item is an item that has multiple variations based on attributes like size, color, or style. iVendNext allows you to manage multiple versions of an item under a single item template.
 Instead of creating separate items for each variation, you can create a single item template and generate variants from it.

 Use Cases for Variant Items

-• Apparel and Footwear: Products with multiple sizes, colors, or styles.
+• Apparel and Footwear: Items with multiple sizes, colors, or styles.

 • Electronics: Devices available in different storage capacities or colors.